 Become familiar with basic concepts used in physics to describe and explain various physical phenomena.
 The course covers the following topics: kinematics (the description of motion); mechanics (the study of force, momentum, and energy); the behavior of solids, liquids and gases; temperature and heat; waves and sound; electricity and magnetism; and optics.
 The course is designed to familiarize the student with the basics of physics using a minimum of mathematics.
-Course includes a laboratory component.
+The course includes a laboratory component.
+Prerequisite: MAT 040 or higher